James Herriot: Veterinary practice

 Wight took six years to complete the five-year programme at Glasgow Veterinary College.
 He failed several of his classes on the first try (surgery, pathology, physiology, histology, animal husbandry).
 His setback was partly because of a recurring gastrointestinal problem, which required operations.
 He graduated on 14 December 1939.

 In January 1940, Wight joined a veterinary practice in Sunderland, working for J. J. McDowall.
-He decided that he would prefer a rural practice and accepted a position in July, based at 23 Kirkgate in Thirsk, Yorkshire, near the Yorkshire Dales and the North York Moors.
+He decided that he would prefer a rural practice and accepted a position in July, based at 23 Kirkgate in Thirsk, near the Yorkshire Dales and the North York Moors.
 The practice owner, Donald Sinclair, had enlisted in the Royal Air Force (RAF) and was soon to leave for training; he gave Wight all the practice's income in return for Wight's looking after it during his absence.
 (His brother, Brian Sinclair, was not yet a vet.)
 After Sinclair was discharged from the RAF four months later, he asked Wight to stay permanently with the practice, offering a salaried partnership, which Wight accepted.

-Wight enlisted in the RAF in November 1942.
+Wight enlisted in the RAF in April 1941 (although in his books he gave the date as November 1942), undertaking preliminary training in London, Scarborough (during which time he obtained leave to marry Joan in Thirsk, some forty miles away), an unnamed location in Shropshire, then flying training at Winkfield airfield near Windsor and finally to Heaton Park near Manchester.
 He did well in his training and was one of the first in his flight to fly solo.
-After undergoing surgery on an anal fistula in July 1943, he was deemed unfit to fly combat aircraft and was discharged as a leading aircraftman the following November.
+However after undergoing surgery on an anal fistula in July 1943, he was deemed unfit to fly combat aircraft and was discharged as a leading aircraftman the following November, having trained in the force for 2 years and 7 months without seeing active duty.
 He joined his wife at her parents' house, where she had lived since he left Thirsk.
 They lived there until the summer of 1945, when they moved back to 23 Kirkgate after Sinclair and his wife moved to a house of their own.
 In 1953, the family moved to a house on Topcliffe Road, Thirsk.
 Wishing for more privacy as the popularity of All Creatures Great and Small increased, in 1977 Wight and his wife moved again, to the smaller village of Thirlby, about 4 mi from Thirsk; Wight lived there until his death in 1995.

 Wight became a full partner in the Thirsk practice in 1949 and retired from full-time practice in 1980 but continued to work part time.
 He fully retired in 1989 (or 1990 according to some sources); by then, he had worked in his field for roughly 50 years.